-The control drawings are accompanied by a descriptive legend, and further explanation is
+The control drawings are accompanied by a descriptive legend, and further explanation is runvided in Section D6.6.

 D6.6 Development objectives and controls

 These explain in written and illustrated form the following four areas of building development:

 - 1. Use: Refers to building use such as retail, commercial and residential. - 2.
 Urban character: Includes building envelopes, setbacks, heritage, architectural resolution, roof design, awnings, public art, privacy, signage and advertising, and outdoor eating.